 As anticipated by Android Police earlier this month Suica has officially launched on Google Pay in Japan.
 Mobile Suica has been available on the Android platform since 2011 via the Osaifu-Keitai e-wallet service offered by the major Japanese carriers NTT Docomo, KDDI au and Softbank.
 For Japanese customers on Android, Google Pay offers a limited sub-set of full e-wallet services they already have.

-Hopefully we’ll get a clearer picture in the days and weeks ahead.
+Hopefully we’ll get a clearer picture in the days ahead.

 UPDATE 2: looks like Google Pay Suica does not have native support for Suica Commuter Pass creation/renewal or extra functionality that Suica App provides to Apple Pay Suica users, also only a single Suica card per Android device is supported.
 Mobile Suica app to the rescue.

 UPDATE 3: Android users who can’t use Google Pay Suica out of the box are losing their shit.

 You must be logged in to post a comment.